-- The supplementary programme of internal control checks conducted by the External Auditor - The audit work of the External Auditor - The financial management and governance self-assessment process - The work of the Executive leaders within the Academy Trust who have responsibility for the development and maintenance of the internal control framework. - The maintenance of the Accounting Officer's Log and the ongoing external QA of this documentation by the Auditor and Chair of the Board.
+- The audit work of the Internal Auditor; - The audit work of the External Auditor; - The financial management and governance self-assessment process - The work of the Executive leaders within the Academy Trust who have responsibility for the development and maintenance of the internal control framework. - The maintenance of the Accounting Officer's Log and the ongoing external QA of this documentation by the Auditor and Chair of the Board.

-The Accounting Officer has advised the Board of Trustees of the implications of the result of their review of the system of internal control.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk committee and ensure continuous improvement of the system is in place.